-CONTROLLED DOCUMENT: 1 August 2021 ©Fonterra Co-operative Group Limited 2021
+CONTROLLED DOCUMENT: 1 August 20198 ©Fonterra Co-operative Group Limited 20198

-Markets across a range of contract terms consistent with normal market conventions; Result in Fonterra facing strong incentives to optimise its Product Mix; and Result in Fonterra facing strong incentives to maximise its Selling Prices.
+Result in Fonterra facing strong incentives to optimise its Product Mix; and Result in Fonterra facing strong incentives to maximise its Selling Prices.
 Product will be calculated by reference to the prices achieved by Fonterra in respect of sales of the product in that month that satisfy the conditions set out in items 2 and 3 of the definition of Qualifying Reference Sales.
 9 Farmgate Milk Price Sales Phasing Fonterra should bear the risks and returns from any decision to not sell product in the month in which the expected sales value, net of holding costs, would be maximised.
 The Farmgate Milk Price Sales Phasings map sales by month of production onto month of sale.
 The Sales Phasings must be set on a prospective basis during the course of a Year, and must reflect the overriding principle that product is to be sold in the month in which it is expected (at the time the phasings are set) the Farmgate Milk Price Commodity Business would maximise the sales value, net of holding costs.
 Subject to the following paragraph, the Farmgate Milk Price Sales Phasings for each Reference Commodity Product will be aligned to Fonterra's actual phasing of sales of each product manufactured from milk supplied in the Season.
 The Board may prospectively impose alternative Sales Phasings if it has reasonable cause to consider that Fonterra's actual phasing of sales is not consistent with the overriding principle.
 An alternative set of Sales Phasings must: Be prospective.
 Reflect a presumption that product is to be shipped as soon as is feasible after the month in which the product is manufactured and ready for sale, modified where required to attain consistency with the overriding principle.
 (It may, for example, be appropriate to defer sales if the market would not have the capacity to absorb the volumes at issue without a material adverse impact on realised prices.)

-10 Conversion of USD revenue to NZD Because the management and execution of Fonterra's actual hedging activities are governed by an established Financial Risk Management framework it is appropriate to convert Formate Milk The process for converting USD revenue in respect of a Season to NZD shall reflect the following process: Farmgate Milk Price USD Receipts for each month will be calculated by NZD framework, it is appropriate to convert Farmgate Milk Price USD Receipts to NZD at Fonterra's actual average economic conversion rate. reference to Farmgate Milk Price US Dollar Commodity Revenue and Farmgate Milk Price Revenue Days Farmgate Milk Price NZD Receipts for the month will be calculated by multiplying Farmgate Milk Price USD Receipts by the Benchmark FX Conversion Rate for the month.
-The Benchmark FX Conversion Rate for a month is the average rate at which Fonterra actually converts net receipts denominated in any currency other than NZD to NZD in the month, specified as a ratio of USD to NZD and calculated with regard to all costs and benefits of Fonterra's hedging activities in respect of amounts converted in that month.
+of USD rocess for converting USD revenue in respect of a Season to NZD shall revenue to the following process: NZD armgate Milk Price USD Receipts for each month will be calculated by Fonterra's actual hedging activities are governed by ference to Farmgate Milk Price US Dollar Commodity Revenue and an established Financial Risk Management armgate Milk Price Revenue Days framework, it is appropriate to convert Farmgate Milk armgate Milk Price NZD Receipts for the month will be calculated by Price USD Receipts to NZD at Fonterra's actual ultiplying Farmgate Milk Price USD Receipts by the Benchmark FX average economic conversion rate. onversion Rate for the month.
+Fa enchmark FX Conversion Rate for a month is the average rate at which m rra actually converts net receipts denominated in any currency other than Cd o NZD in the month, specified as a ratio of USD to NZD and calculated The B egard to all costs and benefits of Fonterra's hedging activities in respect of Fonter nts converted in that month.